Salesforce

 1 Access the Global Theme section of the Site Designer.
 Instead of individually editing each widget to create a cohesive website, customizing the global theme section of the Site Designer will allow the changes to be applied across your whole website.

 Begin by selecting your event.
-To go to registration, click Registration, then Registration Process from the left-hand navigation.
-For the website, click Website from the left-hand navigation.
+From the Event navigation, hover over Registration, then click Registration Process.
+For the website, click Event Website from the Event navigation.
 Then click Open Site Designer.

 Click Theme to the right of the canvas.

 2 Select a theme.
-Click Change Theme to determine the basic design of your survey.
+Click Change Theme to determine the basic design of your pages.

 NOTE: The available themes' colors and fonts can be customized, but they currently align with WCAG for 508 compliance.